Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Modular Theory and Araki's relative entropy

+To end this section on basics of modular theory, it is important to state Tomita's theorem (see e.g. \cite{Sorce:2023gio} for a nice discussion on the proof), namely that the modular flow preserves the von Neumann algebra $\mathcal{A}$ i.e. $\forall t \in \mathbb{R}, \; \Delta_{\Psi}^{it}\mathcal{A}\Delta_{\Psi}^{it} \subset \mathcal{A}$.
 Therefore, we understand why, geometrically, the modular Hamiltonian is a "boost".
 It is because it needs to preserve the algebra of observables $\mathcal A(\mathcal{O})$ of some spacetime region $\mathcal{O}$, so it must preserve $\mathcal{O}$.
 In the main content we considered subregions of $\scri_R$ above a certain cut $U = U_i$ and observed that indeed the modular Hamiltonian of our vacuum states were preserving that region, as they were associated to the boost vector field $\xi = \kappa(U-U_i)\partial_U$.
-This concludes this brief exposition on von Neumann algebras and modular operator.
-We are now equipped to define the relative entropy.